Two methods for faster belay transitions

 5. When Hans is ready, he unties his clove hitch and begins leading pitch 2.

-This is a better show than a tell.
-See a video demo below from AMGA Rock Guide Cody Bradford.
-While sadly Cody is no longer with us, his Instagram and Youtube continues to stay up and is a great source of tips like this.
+While sadly Cody is no longer with us, his Instagram and Youtube continue to stay up and are a great source of tips like this.

 Method #2 - Exchange belay devices after each pitch